nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inference-container-cloudformation/index.md

 In the `ContainerDefinitions[0].LinuxParameters` section you will see that the task definition is mounting the `/dev/neuron0` device from the host into the container.
 This is what gives the Neuron SDK inside the container the ability to utilize the underlying hardware acceleration.
 Extremely large `inf2` instances have multiple `neuron*` devices that need to be mounted into the container.

-The template creates a `AWS::SecretsManager::Secret` resource as the secret token used to protect the Jupyter notebook from unauthorized access.
+The template generates an `AWS::SecretsManager::Secret` resource as the secret token used to protect the Jupyter notebook from unauthorized access.
 You will see this token passed in as a `Secret` in the task definition body.

 The `MyIp` parameter can be customized to limit which IP addresses are allowed to access the JupyterLab.

 This task definition creates an EFS filesystem and mounts it to the path `/home`.
 This can be used as durable persistence for models or other important info that you want to save from your Jupyter notebook.
-Otherwise everything in this notebook will be wiped on restart.
+Otherwise everything else in this notebook will be wiped on restart because the container's filesystem is fundamentally ephemeral.
+However `/home` directory will survive restarts.
 See the [tutorial on attaching durable storage to an ECS task](cloudformation-ecs-durable-task-storage-with-efs) for more information on using EFS for durable task storage.

 #### Deploy all the stacks

 We can use the following parent stack to deploy all three child CloudFormation templates:

-<<< @/pattern/jupyter-notebook-inferencing-container-cloudformation/files/parent.yml
+<<< @/pattern/jupyter-notebook-inference-container-cloudformation/files/parent.yml

 Use AWS SAM CLI to deploy the parent stack with a command like this one.
 You will need to substitute in your own `ImageUrl` value from the container image that you built and pushed earlier: